sirasitxp/sirasit-s-wiki/Docker.md

 ## Docker ignore
 The .dockerignore file is very similar to the .gitignore file in that it allows you to specify a list of files or directories that Docker is to ignore during the build process.
 This can come in really handy in certain instances.

+## Docker Image
+A Docker image is a file used to execute code in a Docker container.
+Docker images act as a set of instructions to build a Docker container, like a template.
+Docker images also act as the starting point when using Docker.
+An image is comparable to a snapshot in virtual machine (VM) environments.

 # FAQ
 ## What is "COPY . ."
 "."
 Simply means current working directory, so it means copy files from current directory to current directory.

+## Docker build not working
+Add DOCKER_BUILDKIT=0 in front of the docker build command to print the command output like the previous Docker version.